Empowers metro area low income and public housing residents to connect to job, training, and business opportunities.

 Applies to all projects receiving federal funds (CDBG or HOME):

 construction, reconstruction, conversion, or rehabilitation of housing (including reduction and abatement of lead-based paint hazards)

 other public construction which includes buildings or improvements (regardless of ownership)

-If you are awarded a contract that is covered by Section 3 requirements, we will work closely with your company to be sure that the Section 3 goals and requirements will be met to the greatest extent feasible.
+If awarded a contract with Section 3 requirements, we work closely with contractors to ensure the Section 3 goals and requirements will be met to the greatest extent feasible.

 Section 3 Business

 A Section 3 Business is one where Section 3 Resident(s) own 51% or more of it, or employ Section 3 Residents as 30% or more of its workforce, or commits to subcontracting with other Section 3 Businesses for 25% or more of its total subcontracts on a project.
 Being certified as a Section 3 business with Anoka County allows those businesses to take advantage of the business opportunities that are generated by certain types of HUD funding.

 Section 3 Resident